 It’s a sad truth that few in this world really understand how difficult your job is and how rewarding it can be when pursued with passion, drive, determination, intensity, devotion and dedication.

 Thankfully, one of our own totally understands you and your profession.
-His name is Bill Smith, a 30-year veteran advisor from San Diego and a long-time Horsesmouth columnist.
+His name is Bill Smith, CFP: Senior Vice President - Investments at Wells Fargo Advisors, LLC.
+Bill is a 30-year veteran advisor from San Francisco and a long-time Horsesmouth columnist.

 Scores High on Three Fronts